waggle-sensor/summer2020/ng/spencerDailyLog.md

 * Documented the revised pipeline in preparation for refactoring code and testing more sampling methods next week
   * Idea is to create more modular functionality, in preparation for deployment and testing on other models
 * Running experiment on lambda to determine effectiveness of gradient early stop criteria without validation when ground truth is known

+## Week 7

+**Monday, July 27**

+* Begin refactoring code for entire training, sampling, and retraining pipeline
+* Attended virtual tour of the ALCF
+* Generalized iterative stratification sampling algorithm to include a user-defined number of subsets
+* Working on incoporating augmentation into the pipeline